d3vilh/xray-cloud/README.md

 ## AWS Security Group Configuration

-Based on yhe ports you've configured in XRAY Inbounds, you have to allow inbound traffic on ports 80, 443, 2098, <YOUR-UI-PORT>, 10000-20000.
+Based on yhe ports you've configured in XRAY Inbounds, you have to allow inbound traffic on ports 80, 443, 2098, <YOUR-UI-PORT>.

 ## Additional Options.